rosstimson/padrino-book/01-01-motivation.md

 - `admin interface`: Provides an easy way to view, search, and modify data in your application.

-When you are starting a new project in Padrino only a few files are created and, when your taking a closer look at them, you will see what each part of the code does.
-Having less files means less code and that is easier to maintain.
-Less code means that your application will run faster.
+When you are starting a new project in Padrino only a few files are created and, when you take a closer look at them, you will see immediately what each part of the code does.
+Having fewer files means less code and that in turn makes it easier to maintain.
+Less code will also help your application to run faster.

-With the ability to manage different applications, for example: for your blog, your image gallery, or your payment cycle; by separating your business logic, you can share data models, session information and the admin interface between them without duplicating code.
+With the ability to manage different applications, for example: for your blog, your image gallery, or your payment gateway; by separating your business logic, you can share data models, session information and the admin interface between them without duplicating code.

 [Remember](https://speakerdeck.com/daddye/padrino-framework-0-dot-11-and-1-dot-0): "**Be tiny.
 Be fast.
 Be a Padrino**"